 - 1. A minimum credit score of 600 for owners with twenty five percent (25%) or more ownership interest or guarantors; - 2.
-Minimum current and projected debt coverage ratio of 1.1:1 (including all new debt service resulting from the project); - 3.
-Must provide adequate collateral, such as the resulting real estate, capital equipment, and other collateral if necessary, with a loan to value ratio not to exceed 100%; and - 4.
-Personal guarantee is required for owners with twenty five percent (25%) or more ownership interest. - Entities without twenty five percent (25%) or more ownership interest will be required to meet alternative requirements, which may include a reduced loan to value ratio and/or alternative guarantors.
+Minimum current or projected debt coverage ratio of 1.1:1 (including all new debt service resulting from the project); - 3.
+Should reserve right to establish Loan-to-Value (LTV) limit based on type of loan, but LTV can never exceed 100%; and - 4.
+A limited personal guarantee, for up to ten percent (10%) of the amount of the loan, is required for owners with twenty five percent (25%) or more ownership interest. - Entities without twenty five percent (25%) or more ownership interest will be required to meet alternative requirements, which may include a reduced loan to value ratio and/or alternative guarantors.